DISTRIBUTED GENERATION FAQS

 Since we still have to provide all the services covered in the Facility and Distribution charges, we don’t pay customers that portion of the bill.
-In general terms, this means we pay back the Power Cost portion of the retail price (12.5 cents during peak months, 11.5 cents during off-peak months) minus 3.289 cents.
+In general terms, this means we pay back the Wholesale Power Cost portion, as calculated by our supplier.

 Q) What are the steps to get a system connected?

 The completed application will provide basic information about your system to ensure that it will interconnect with our system and not cause issues for any other members.
 The standard application handles any rotating machines (generators, windmills, etc), while we have a simplified application for photovoltaic (solar) installations.

 Since UDWI is entering into an agreement to purchase power from the member and use its distribution system to deliver it, responsibilities must be assigned.
 Once that is done, and the system is installed, our metering foreman will come to the site and perform some basic tests to ensure the system interconnects properly to our grid.
 When the system passes, he replaces the old meter with a dual-register meter, and forwards the request to the billing department.
 The billing department then moves the customer to the Distributed Generation rate, allowing us to pay the member back for any excess generation.

 A) The system must comply with all applicable OSHA, ANSI, IEEE, state, local, and cooperative rules.
 These rules include, but are not limited to:

 System Size: The system must be less than under 50kW, and sized to offset all or part of the member’s usage.
 Since we have an agreement to purchase all of our power needs through Hoosier Energy, the system cannot be sized with the intent of selling electricity.